connervieira/Predator/CONFIGURATION.md

 This section of configuration values will effect Predator's general operation.

-- `working_directory` specifies the default directory that Predator will use for projects.
+- `working_directory` specifies the default directory that Predator will use to persistently store files.
     - This value can be over-ridden using command line arguments.
     - In management mode and pre-recorded mode, this value serves as a default, but can be over-ridden by user input.
     - In real-time mode and dash-cam mode, this value will be automatically used without user input.
 - `interface_directory` specifies the directory that predator will store files used to share real-time information with external programs.
-    - This value is only used in real-time mode.
+    - This value is only used in real-time and dashcam mode.
+    - This directory does not need to be persistent, and can be stored in volatile memory for sake of endurance.
     - Setting this to a blank string will disable the interface directory.
 - `alpr` contains settings related to license plate recognition.
     - `engine` is a string that determines what ALPR engine Predator will use.